 We use different forms for filing an Offer In Compromise vs Installment Agreement.
 However, much of the information is the same.
 It’s a common misperception that an Offer In Compromise is the only way to settle with the IRS for a lesser amount.
 Although the IRS hopes to collect later on a PPIA, this requires a positive change in your financial future.
 That’s not a bad thing in itself.
 A PPIA means the IRS wants to look over your finances every two years versus one time with an Offer In Compromise.
 The IRS asks for full financial disclosure of assets, income, and expenses whichever path you choose.

 Final Thoughts On Choosing An Offer In Compromise vs Installment Agreement

 It’s clear that the IRS prefers a Partial Pay Installment Agreement over an Offer In Compromise.
 They see it as a chance to collect in the future on past taxes that you have an inability to pay now.
 To the IRS that’s better than an Offer In Compromise, but there are exceptions to that rule.
 You can always attempt to file an Offer In Compromise vs Installment Agreement first.
 File for the Partial Pay Installment Agreement if the IRS doesn’t accept your OIC.
 Just keep in mind that you have to stay current on taxes and filing during the OIC.
 Filing the OIC also extends the Collection Statute Expiration Date while it is pending.

 If you owe more than $20,000 and need help deciding the best route for you, we can help.
-Call us at (888) 515-4829 and schedule a free consultation with one of our expert tax relief attorneys.
-We help our clients nationwide get the best results legally possible.
-You can also fill out a contact form on our Contact Page.
+Fill out a contact form on our Contact Page.
 In person consultations are also available in Las Vegas, Nevada.
 If you owe less than that, see our tax help guide for information on resolving your tax debt.